What are the benefits of minimally invasive surgery?

 Advantages of Performing Laparoscopic Gallbladder Removal: Rather than a five to seven inch incision, the operation requires only four small openings in the abdomen.
 Patients usually have minimal post-operative pain.
 Patients usually experience faster recovery than open gallbladder surgery patients.
 Most patients go home the same day of the surgery and enjoy a quicker return to normal activities.

 Is a patient a candidate for Laparoscopic Gallbladder Removal?
 Although there are many advantages to laparoscopic gallbladder removal (cholecystectomy), the procedure may not be appropriate for some patients who have severe complicated gallbladder disease or previous upper abdominal surgery.
-A thorough medical evaluation by a primary care physician, in consultation with the surgeon trained in laparoscopy, can determine if laparoscopic gallbladder removal (cholecystectomy) is an appropriate procedure.
+Surgeons trained in laparoscopy, can determine if laparoscopic gallbladder removal (cholecystectomy) is an appropriate procedure.

 Liver biopsy is performed laparoscopically often to diagnose liver problems or tumors.
 Partial resection the liver is performed when there is liver cancer present.
 It may be done with open incisions or through a laparoscope.
-The surgeon will decide how much of the liver needs to be resected based on the size of the tumor.
+The surgeon will decide how much of the liver needs to be resected based on the size and location of the tumor.
 Sometimes an entire lobe of the liver is removed called a lobectomy or hemi hepatectomy.
-Sometimes an ablation procedure can be performed to kill cancer cells using heat generated from a radiofrequency waves call radiofrequency ablation.

 Advantages of performing laparoscopic liver surgery: Rather than a large incision, the operation requires only a few small openings in the abdomen.
 Patients usually have minimal post-operative pain.
 Patients usually experience faster recovery than open liver surgery patients.
 Most patients go home the same day of the surgery and enjoy a quicker return to normal activities.

 Is a patient a candidate for laparoscopic liver surgery?
 Although there are many advantages to laparoscopic liver surgery, the procedure may not be appropriate for some patients who have severe complicated liver disease or previous upper abdominal surgery.
-A thorough medical evaluation by a primary care physician, in consultation with the surgeon trained in laparoscopy, can determine if laparoscopic liver surgery is an appropriate procedure.
+Surgeons trained in laparoscopy, can determine if laparoscopic liver surgery is an appropriate procedure.

 Surgery of the small intestine performed open or through a laparoscope.
 Surgery may be indicated for intussusception of the small intestine.
 This occurs when one portion of the intestine enters inside itself.
 It can cause dangerous bowel obstruction.
 Surgery is often needed to repair the intussusception and repair of the obstruction.
 Surgery may be indicated for adhesions of the small intestine.
 Cancer of the small intestine can be removed surgically as well whereas part of the small intestine is removed and the healthy parts are reattached.

 There are a number of disorders of the spleen that may require removal of the spleen, called splenectomy.
 Some disorders of the spleen cause excessive destruction of red blood cells, destruction of platelets, and types of lymphoma or leukemia may require splenectomy as well.
 Sometimes the blood supply to the spleen becomes blocked (infarct) or the artery abnormally expands (aneurysm) and the spleen needs to be removed.
-Rarely, the spleen can become infected and is best treated with removal.
-Splenectomy can perform the laparoscopically or through open incisions.
+Rarely, the spleen can become infected and requires surgical removal.
+Splenectomy can be performed laparoscopically or through open incisions.

 Soft tissue masses, both benign and malignant occur in many parts of the body.
 These can occur in many types of tissue including connective tissue, fat, skin, and muscle.
 They can be solid masses or fluid-filled cysts.
 Depending on the location and consistency of the mass, surgery will differ.
 The masses are sent to a pathologist for biopsy to determine their origin.
 If the masses found to be malignant, further surgery and other treatments may be indicated.